thdwyer/ioztst/README.md

 on a pattial desktop environment in your home directory - NOT root's home dir you need four directories, Downloads Documents .config and bin all in the case shown here If these are not present the script and it's dependent dirs and files will fail and not be installed.
+The Install.sh script will create all these directories if they are not present.
 The ioztst-vx.xx.x.tar.gz should be left in the Downloads directory.
 A separate directory will be created to extract and keep a copy of the current archived files.
 This is necessary for any downloads of later versions that will attempt to do an auto upgrade. see the user guide in the Documents directory (after installation) for instructions on how to include your /user/[$USER}/bin directory in your path.